ibm-cloud-docs/vpc/storage-known-issues.md

 ### Snapshot encryption in regional {{site.data.keyword.cos_short}} in Indian MZRs
 {: #snapshot-COS-upload-IN-CHE-EU-GB}

-A local {{site.data.keyword.keymanagementserviceshort}} instance is not available in Chennai.
-First-generation block volume snapshots that are taken in Chennai are routed to a regional {{site.data.keyword.cos_short}} bucket that is encrypted by using a {{site.data.keyword.keymanagementserviceshort}} instance from the London (`eu-gb`) region temporarily.
-When the KMS service becomes available in Chennai, the snapshots service will switch to use the local {{site.data.keyword.keymanagementserviceshort}} instance for encryption, so both storage and key management are handled within the same region.
+A local {{site.data.keyword.keymanagementserviceshort}} instance is not available in Chennai-Airtel.
+First-generation block volume snapshots that are taken in Chennai-Airtel are routed to a regional {{site.data.keyword.cos_short}} bucket that is encrypted by using a {{site.data.keyword.keymanagementserviceshort}} instance from the London (`eu-gb`) region temporarily.
+When the KMS service becomes available in Chennai-Airtel, the snapshots service will switch to use the local {{site.data.keyword.keymanagementserviceshort}} instance for encryption, so both storage and key management are handled within the same region.

-### Cross-regional copy of block storage snapshots in Chennai
+### Cross-regional copy of block storage snapshots in Chennai-Airtel
 {: #snapshot-CRC-IN-CHE}

-A cross-regional copy of block storage volume snapshots is not supported in the Chennai region.
+A cross-regional copy of block storage volume snapshots is not supported in the Chennai-Airtel region.
 It can't be selected as a source or target region.

 ### Creating a volume from a second-generation snapshot that has provider-managed encryption fails when customer-managed encryption is specified for the volume
 {: #gen2-volume-from-snapshot-fail}